 If a dash cam doesn't come with an app, you can still save your footage by transferring it to your computer.

 Transferring the footage means you can protect your valuable recordings from being overwritten.
 So even if you don't do this regularly, make sure you do it after an incident.

 All dash cams come with a power cord that plugs in to the cigarette lighter.
-These range from around 1.4m up to 4.9m.
+These range from around 1.4 metres up to 4.9 metres.

 Choose a model with a longer cable if you want to route the cable around the windscreen and down the car’s front pillars.
 This means you can plug it into the power socket without having cables dangling down from the windscreen.